johannes-k00/Telemac_Tomawac_Coupling/README.md

 * **Output:** `extracted_timeseries_points_interpolatet_window.csv`

 ### Step 4: Generate 2D JONSWAP Boundary Spectrum (`.spe`)
+* **Prequisite:** A dummy TOMAWAC spectrum file (dummy.spe) must be generated beforehand.
+It is used as a template for the SELAFIN mesh and header information.
 * **Input:** Interpolated time series CSV and a dummy TOMAWAC spectrum file (`dummy.spe`).
 * **Processing:**
   * Reads the processed wave time series for all boundary points.